botanicus/commonjs_modules/README.md

 This makes use of Ruby modules for namespacing obsolete.
 Obviously, they still have their use as mixins.

+This is a great news.
+With one global namespace, it's necessary to go full on with the namespacing craziness having all these `LibName::SubModule::Module::ClassName` and dealing either with horrible nesting or with potential for missing module on which we want to definie a class.

+Without a global namespace, everything is essentially flat.
+If we import a `Task`, there's no chance of colision, because we import everything manually and it's crystal clear where every single thing is coming from.

+### Why bother if no one else is using it?

+Even though all the gems out there are using the global namespace, it doesn't matter, it still a great way to organise your code.
+It plays well with the traditional approach.

 ### Usage of refinements

 ### YARD and RDoc